jgmchan/elixir-hot-deploy-demo/README.md

 * Docker (To build the releases)
 * Vagrant (For a VM to run the released application)
 * [ws](https://github.com/hashrocket/ws) (Or whatever websocket client you like)
+* Erlang or [Elixir](https://elixir-lang.org/install.html#distributions) (required *ONLY* if you want to connect a local instance to the demo server for observability, otherwise just ignore)

 # Instructions